afsunday/podtable/README.md

 ## Contributing

-Thank you for considering to contribute to Podtablejs, pull requests, is highly recommended not just bug reports.
+Thank you for considering to contribute to Podtablejs, pull requests, is highly recommended not just bug reports & dont forget to star this repo.

 ## Examples